One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 On a deeper level, I stopped standing by my own beliefs, stopped prioritizing my own needs, and held her approval on a pedestal.

-It got so bad I couldn’t even hang a picture in the living room or spray the weeds on the sidewalk without expecting her to reciprocate love (preferably in the form of sex).
+It got so bad, I couldn’t even hang a picture in the living room or spray the weeds on the sidewalk without expecting her to reciprocate love (preferably in the form of sex).

 Women are born with a unique ability to create, embellish, stretch, and change the status quo.